bantolov/RhetosWorkshop/Day1/day1.md

 Contents:

 * Note:
-  Tutorials in this workshop are based on the demo application that will be created here.
+  Tutorials in this workshop are based on the demo application that will be created here (a bookstore management application).
   We will add new features to this application as we cover mode topics in the future.
 * Create a "Hello world" application (**Bookstore**) by following the step-by-step instruction from [Creating a new WCF application with Rhetos framework](https://github.com/Rhetos/Rhetos/wiki/Creating-new-WCF-Rhetos-application).